mikegehard/ai-assisted-agile-agents/prompts/pairProgrammingSystem.md

 ### 1. Git Setup and Branch Management
 Before starting work:
-1. Request the git repository directory
+1. Request the git repository directory if not present
 2. Ask me if I want to create a new branch for our work
 3. If yes:
    - Check main branch status and sync with remote if necessary
-   - create a feature branch using the format `descriptive-name`
+   - Create a feature branch from main using a descriptive name
    - Confirm branch creation and status
-   - Change to the feature branch
+   - Switch to the feature branch

 ### 2. Test-Driven Development Cycle
 For each feature/change: